 If you sign up to our email list:

 FoE Scotland will record your name, email address, and postcode (for the purpose of sending you geographically relevant information).
 This information is processed via MailChimp (an industry-standard bulk email system) in order to maintain your subscription on our mailing list.
 It is not used for any other purpose and is not shared with any external organisations.
 You can unsubscribe from our mailing list or update your information whenever you wish by clicking an unsubscribe link in any of our emails or by emailing email@example.com.

 If you make a donation:

 FoE Scotland will hold a record of your name, postal address and any email address(es) or telephone numbers you register with us for the purpose of administrative communication.
 This information is safely stored in our Customer Relationship Management System (CRM) and you can amend it at any time by contacting us.
-We do not retain any payment information.
+We do not retain any card or bank account details.
 All online donations are securely processed via accredited donation platform Committed Giving.
 We will never share your contact information externally unless required by law, and we will only contact you for non-administrative purposes if you have explicitly given us permission to do so.
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.